pulumi/docs/content/docs/reference/pkg/python/pulumi/_index.md

 </dd>
 </dl>
 <dl class="simple">
-<dt>:param Optional[str] import*: When provided with a resource ID, import indicates that this resource’s provider should</dt><dd><p>import its state from the cloud resource with the given ID.
+<dt>:param Optional[str] import*<span class="classifier">When provided with a resource ID, import indicates that this resource’s provider should</span></dt><dd><p>import its state from the cloud resource with the given ID.
 The inputs to the resource’s constructor must align
 with the resource’s current state.
 Once a resource has been imported, the import property must be removed from the resource’s options.</p>
 </dd>